Ghini/ghini.desktop/doc/report.rst

 Mako and Jinja2 are indeed mostly used for dynamic creation of static web pages.
 This should be easy to do, for anyone with a little programming experience.

-Ghini instructs the template generator to use the same file extension as the template, stripping the advised but optional ``.mako`` / ``.jj2`` trailing part.
-The template extension indicates the type of output produced by the template, the trailing ``.mako`` / ``.jj2`` prevents you from mistaking a template for an output file.
-For example, to generate an HTML page from your template you would name the template something like ``report.html.mako`` if using Mako, or ``report.html.jj2`` if using Jinja2.
-Similarly, you would name a template ``report.csv.mako`` if it generates a comma separated value file.
+Ghini instructs the template generator to use the same file extension as the template, stripping the trailing ``.mako`` / ``.jj2`` part.
+The remaining template extension indicates the type of output produced by the template.
+The trailing ``.mako`` / ``.jj2`` helps ghini decide which template generator to use, and prevents you from mistaking a template for an output file.

-You can also choose not to use the optional ``.mako`` / ``.jj2`` trailing part, but then it's your task to remember that it is a template and which language it uses.
+For example, to generate an HTML page from a Mako template, you would name the template something like ``report.html.mako``.
+Similarly, you would name a template ``report.csv.jj2`` if it uses Jinja2 to generate a comma separated value file.

 A template must declare its iteration domain, that is, on which type of objects it reports.
 The iteration domain is declared in a comment line, something like this (for Mako):